assert-justice/aoc_ts/README.md

 One more thing: While working on these problems you'll find yourself solving similar problems over and over again, like getting the puzzle input cleanly split up into lines.
 I encourage you to create a file with a bunch of useful functions in it that you can import as needed.

-You'll find the reference solutions folder which
+You'll find the reference solutions folder which, you know, has reference solutions for the puzzles we'll be talking about.
+Note that you'll want to run those in the `referenceSolutions` directory for all the paths to work.

 Happy coding!